SiliconLabs/bluetooth_applications/bluetooth_explorer_kit_i2c_bio_sensor/README.md

 The GATT changes were adding a new *Heart Rate* service and *Pulse Oximeter Service* service.
 The *Heart Rate* service uses the UUID 0x180D that has a *Heart Rate Measurement* characteristic with the *Notify* property.
 The *Pulse Oximeter Service* service uses the UUID 0x1822 that has a *PLX Continuous Measurement* characteristic with the *Notify* property.
 As they are the Bluetooth SIG Assigned UUID, most applications know how to display the value correctly.

-When the connection is opened and the notification was enabled, a 500 milliseconds periodic timer is started.
+When the connection is opened and the notification is enabled, a 500 milliseconds periodic timer is started.
 When the timer is triggered, the client is notified about the updated values.
 The sl_bt_evt_gatt_server_characteristic_status_id-event is handling the notification enable/disable control.
 If the connection is closed, the periodic timer will be stopped, too.

 ### Start/Stop the HRM/SpO2 Measurement

 BTN0 button is used to start/stop the measurement.
-Upon reset, press BTN0 button to start the HRM/SpO2 measurement.
-Users should put their finger on the sensor with a proper pressure (solid contact between the finger and the sensor without optical leakage and don’t press with force) and stay idle for at least 10 s.
-Once started, the measurement can be stopped at anytime by pressing BTN0 button again.
+Upon reset, press the BTN0 button to start the HRM/SpO2 measurement.
+Users should put their finger on the sensor with a proper pressure (solid contact between the finger and the sensor without optical leakage and don’t press with force) and stay idle for at least 10 seconds.
+Once started, the measurement can be stopped at anytime by pressing the BTN0 button again.

 ### Proximity Mode

 Maxm86161 includes an optical proximity function which could significantly reduce energy consumption and extend the battery life when the sensor is not in contact with the skin.
-There is a complier option PROXIMITY in the build configuration of the project that can choose Green/IR/Red LED for this feature.
+There is a compiler option PROXIMITY in the build configuration of the project that can choose Green/IR/Red LED for this feature.

 ### Use EFR Connect Mobile Application